 Media chief Arianna Huffington, writing in the Harvard Business Review, even recommends a tool called Thrive Global that will not only send an e-mail like this but delete the e-mail that prompted it.
 Her rationale?
 To free busy people from the stress a tidal wave of email can create.
 They simply won’t see a tidal wave of messages!
 The other idea is that, if an e-mail is urgent, the sender can re-contact you once you’ve returned.

 Another idea?
 “Hide” your devices.
 Many conferences and vacations dedicated to purposefully disconnecting literally do this, taking away any smartphone, tablet, or laptop on your person or in your luggage.
+The only time you should be on your phone is if you’re showing off your vacation on social media and if you’re checking your home security camera online viewing system.

 Take a vacation.
 It will all be there when you return.